dgumucio98/ProjectNeurow/README.md

-TI Project #3 Source Code for "Neurow", a rowing fitness application. by Alyson, Meredith, Nick, and Diego
+TI Project #3 source code for "Neurow", a rowing fitness application. by Alyson, Meredith, Nick, and Diego

 Subsystems